How to Write a Scientific Paper: Structure and Examples

 II.
 Methodology: How the Study Was Conducted

-1. Research Design: Explain whether the study is experimental, observational, or survey-based.
+1. Research Design: Explain whether the study is experimental, observational, survey-based, or mixed-methods.

 Example: The study could involve a survey of students tracking their sleep and grades over a semester.